ProjectiveGroupUK/tips/tips/include/starter_project/README.md

 ## `metadata`
 This folder holds sql scripts related to process metadata.

-### `tables`
-This folder contains DDL scripts for process related metadata.
-These scripts shouldn't need to be modified, unless absolutely necessary.

-### `table_metadata`
-This folder contains DML scripts for populating metadata related tables.

 ## `Using the starter project`

 Try running the following commands: